philpagel/PCE174-communication/README.md

 ## Simulate button presses

-For conveniance, some key press commands are redundant in that they refer to the same button by differnt names (as printed on the button).
+For convenience, some key press commands are redundant in that they refer to the same button by different names (as printed on the button).
 You can generate button press events over usb using the `press` command:

     > pce174.py press rel